Social ownership: Typology

-Social ownership and socialization is categorically distinct from the process of nationalization.
 In most cases, "socialization" is understood to be a deeper process of transforming the social relations of production within economic organizations as opposed to simply changing titles of ownership.
 In this sense, "socialization" often involves both a change in ownership and a change in organizational management, including self-management or some form of workplace democracy in place of a strict hierarchical form of control.
-More fundamentally, social ownership implies that the surplus product (or economic profits) generated by publicly owned enterprise accrues to all of societystate ownership does not necessarily imply this.
+More fundamentally, social ownership implies that the surplus product (or economic profits) generated by enterprises accrues to society more broadly than executives – state ownership neither necessarily implies nor rejects this.

-Fundamentally, there are two major forms of "social ownership":
+There are a few major forms of "social ownership":